Skip to main content

 The Unifying Question

-This question sits at the heart of everything TMRI investigates.
-It leads us in two complementary directions: understanding the forces themselves (space weather research) and understanding how systems respond to those forces (systems evolution research).
+This question is central to everything TMRI investigates.
+It leads in two directions, held to very different evidentiary standards: understanding the forces themselves (validated space-weather research) and modeling how systems respond to those forces (exploratory systems theory).

 Two Halves of One Inquiry